Waterfowl Marsh

 The American alligators, native to the southeastern United States, are the largest of our marsh residents.
 In fact, they’re the world’s largest alligator species.
 They inhabit freshwater wetlands, such as marshes and cypress swamps.
 They can be distinguished from the American crocodile by their broader snouts, with overlapping jaws and darker coloration.

 The zoo's Waterfowl Marsh is a peaceful, hidden gem.
-I meander through on weekends year-round, watching the ducks preen their feathers and the sandhill cranes fish in the mud, and listening to the trumpeter swans call."
+I meander through on weekends year-round, watching the ducks preen their feathers and the turtles climb on the rocks, and listening to the trumpeter swans call."

 Clove